amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 There are many nuances around how exactly this is stated, but that general gist covers the core of the critique.

 To this critique there are several possible responses.
-The first few apply in general, the latter apply in the case of scientific and technical writing.
+The first few responses apply in general, the latter apply in the case of technical and scientific writing.

 A good deal of the advice in proselint points out that certain word sequences are problematic without suggesting any particular replacement text.
 There are a few reasons for this (including the computational natures of error-detection vs. solution-recommendation problems).
 The reason most relevant to this concern is that solution-recommendations are more likely to produce a homogenizing effect because they have a driving effect, wherein using a particular set of words is deemed superior to another set of words.
 Much in the way that the diversity of life-forms has arisen because of selective pressures, by eliminating the least fit combinations of words, the native variation in writing can flourish all the more readily.

 The goal is not to homogenize text for the sake of uniformity, but rather to identify those cases that have been identified by respected authors and usage guides as being specifically problematic.
 Any text that is sufficiently artful and compelling to have not been specifically addressed by these sources should not be able to be caught by the linter.